 - A student whose parents or guardians are members of the armed forces and stationed in the college district on military orders and who receives 50 percent or more of his/her support from parents or legal guardians.
 The student, while in continuous attendance, shall not lose his/her residency when his/her parents or guardians are transferred on military orders.

 - A person separated, under honorable conditions, from the United States armed forces after at least two years of active service, who, at the time of separation, designates the college district as his/her intended domicile or who has the district as the home of record while in service and enters the college within one year of the date of separation.

 - Any individual who has been domiciled in the college district, has qualified and would otherwise be qualified under the provisions of this statute, and who is away from the district for a period of less than one calendar year and has not established legal residence elsewhere, provided a 12-month period of continuous residence has been established immediately prior to departure.

 A student’s residency status remains unchanged unless the student can provide evidence that he or she has established a permanent domicile in Idaho and has resided there for 12 consecutive months.
-To challenge a residency determination a student must complete a Residency Change Form along with documentation and submit it to the Admissions Office within 10 days of the beginning of the term.
+To challenge a residency determination a student must complete a Residency Determination Worksheet along with documentation and submit it to Cardinal Central within 10 days of the start of fall or spring term or 5 days of the summer session.
 The evidence must prove convincingly that residency was established 12 months before the beginning of the term.
-Students may appeal the residency redetermination decision by submitting a written appeal to the Admissions Office who will forward it to the Director of Admissions.
+Students may appeal the residency re-determination decision by submitting a written appeal to Cardinal Central.

 Idaho Residents – In-District